 Guided tissue regeneration is a surgical procedure used to strengthen the bone, supporting the teeth to prevent tooth loss.
 It is recommended when this bone has been damaged or destroyed, usually as a result of periodontal disease.
-To restore health to the mouth and to preserve your teeth, your dentist at Designer Smiles FL in Coral Springs may recommend this procedure.
+To restore health to the mouth and to preserve your teeth, Our dentist in Coral Springs may recommend this procedure.

 The purpose of this procedure is to stimulate the growth of bone and gum tissue in the mouth to better support the teeth.
 Performed in combination with flap surgery, a small piece of mesh-like fabric will be inserted between the bone and gum tissue.
 This will prevent the gum tissue from growing where the bone should be, encouraging the healthy regeneration of bone and connective tissue.